|

 So they built.
 Everyone

-else built, and we're still building.
+else built, and we're still building, hoping and prayer that they will

+come.
 Singer

-and songwriter Emmy Lou Harris once said, "in the making of
+and songwriter Emmy Lou Harris once said, "In the making of

-The commercialization and "big business" of music has
+commercialization and big business of music has stolen the hearts and

-stolen the hearts and souls from those who once enjoyed playing music in
+souls from those who once enjoyed playing music in their living rooms

-their living rooms and kitchens.
-In
+and kitchens.
+In like

-church" has stolen the hearts and souls from those who once enjoyed
+hearts and souls from those who once enjoyed the experience of personal

-the experience of personal fellowship and responsibility in church.
+fellowship and responsibility in church.

 The

-although not necessarily in a living room.
+necessarily in a living room.
 Each

 and every individual in the living room, or, in the church, has his own